ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## JWS Serialization Formats

-The JSON Web Signature (JWS) specification {{!RFC7515}} contains three different serialization formats.
-When sending JWS payloads, ACME client and server implementations MUST use the HTTP Content-Type {{!RFC7231}} header to indicate what JWS serialization format is used.
+The JSON Web Signature (JWS) specification {{!RFC7515}} contains multiple JWS serialization formats.
+When sending an ACME request with a non-empty body, an ACME client implementation MUST use the HTTP Content-Type {{!RFC7231}} header to indicate which JWS serialization format is used for encapsulating the ACME request payload.
 The following Content-Type values may be used for this purpose:

  - "application/jose":